 Of the 54 MSA’s in states with the highest number transition scores, Pennsylvania led the states with ten.

-As one would surmise, MSA’s with high employment transition had slower income growth than the nation as a whole. (chart 4, pg 57)
+As one would surmise, MSA’s with high employment transition scores had slower income growth than the nation as a whole. (chart 4, pg 57)

 In the four metro areas with the highest scores above, there were a number of other negative economic factors in addition to the erosion of manufacturing.
 These included total employment and population declines, slower per capital and GDP growth versus national averages, natural disasters and a lack of amenities such as universities and favorable weather.